-On many occasions, I get asked about the sea trout flies I use for fishing on the Welsh Dee.
+On many occasions, I get asked about the sea trout flies I use for fly fishing at night on the Welsh Dee.
 So, this post looks inside my fly boxes at…

 My favourite sea trout flies for night fishing.